 Day 3: Tandi- Keylong – Jispa – Darcha – Sumdo – Patsio – Zingzing Bar – Baralacha La – Bharatpur – Sarchu

 Savoring Maggi (literally, a lifesaver in mountain ranges) at Zingzing bar before ascending the mighty Baralacha La was a much-needed break.
 Crossing Baralacha La (second highest pass on Manali-Leh Highway) is an experience in itself.
 Don’t rush, you don’t visit places like these every day.
-Deepak Tal and Suraj Tal are preferred stops on the way.
+Deepak Tal and Suraj Tal are the preferred stops on the way.
 These turquoise lakes are mesmerizing and each one has a story to tell!

 Overnight at Sarchu (camps)

 Day 3: Sarchu- Gata Loops – Nakee La – Lachulung La – Pang – More Plains – Tanglang La – Rumste – Upshi – Karu – Leh

 Most of the places during our day 3 journey tempted us to get down from the car to enjoy the virgin nature.